fjvallarino/monomer/tasks.md

   - Create user documentation
     - Overview of the library
     - Tutorials
+  - Add separator widget
+    - Maybe spacer can use width only.

 Next
   - Function for setting focus should be in Utils.